kyma-project/btp-manager/docs/user/01-01-configuration.md

 title: Configuration
 ---

-The BTP Manager internal settings can be configured using CLI arguments or `ConfigMap`.
+You can configure the BTP Manager internal settings using CLI arguments or `ConfigMap`.

 To configure them using CLI arguments, follow this example:
 ```